Barrier Beach Trail and Laird-Norton Trail Loop, Wells

-This 1.8 mile loop includes mixed woodland, long length of boardwalk and a scenic marsh overlook leading to a gorgeous beach.
+There are many trails here, but my favorite is the loop leading from Wells Reserve to Laudholm Beach.
+It's called the Laird-Norton and Barrier Beach Trail Loop and is 2 miles round-trip.
+Here is the link from All Trails.
+If you prefer a shorter trip, there are more direct routes to the beach, which can be found on the Reserve's website.
+I love this longer loop because it includes mixed woodland, a long length of boardwalk and a scenic marsh overlook leading to the hidden beach.
 A beach that is never crowded because you can only access it via this trail...unless you own one of the private homes located here and have a driveway in which to park your car.
-Me, I have a nice pair of sneakers made for walking.
-It's the most adventurous and scenic journey to this beach anyway.
+Not that I have a choice, but I prefer to walk.
+It's the most adventurous and scenic journey to this beach.

-The Wells Reserve, located at 342 Laudholm Farm Road in Wells, is a National Estuarine Research Reserve.
-It offers 7 miles of trails in total and is open year-round from 7:00am to sunset.
+The Wells Reserve, located at 342 Laudholm Farm Road in Wells, is a National Estuarine Research Reserve - a center for education and conservation.
+It offers 7 miles of trails in total and is open year-round from 7:00 am to sunset.
 There is a museum offering education exhibits here as well as some educational posts along the way.
 Activities include hiking, snowshoeing, and cross-country skiing.
 Dogs are not allowed here.

 This reserve has a large parking lot and small admission fee.
 There are bathrooms available just up the hill from the ticket booth if you need to make a pit stop before the one mile walk to the beach.